dzully/card-distribution-frontend/README.md

 # Card Distrubution

-The task is to distribute a deck of 52 playing cards randomly to a given number of people, and output the result in a specific format.
-The program must be written in PHP, JavaScript, jQuery, or ReactJS and accept a numerical value for the number of people to distribute the cards to.
-If the input value is invalid, the program must display an error message and terminate.
-The output format must follow specific rules, including using abbreviations for the suits, using letters to represent face cards, and separating the cards distributed to each person with commas.
+Card Distribution is a program that can shuffle and distribute a deck of 52 playing cards randomly to a given number of people.
+The program is written in ReactJS and accept a numerical value for the number of people to distribute the cards to.
+If the input value is invalid, the program will display an error message and terminate.
+The output format will follow specific rules, including using abbreviations for the suits, using letters to represent face cards, and separating the cards distributed to each person with commas.

 ## Live Demo

+This project is deployed on Vercel.
+You can view the live demo of the project here:

 <https://card-distribution-frontend.vercel.app/>